Barbara Castle: Minister for Overseas Development, 1964–1965

 Labour returned to government under Harold Wilson in October 1964 following a general election, defeating Alec Douglas-Home's Conservative government by winning a slim majority of four seats, thus ending 13 years of successive Conservative governments.
 Wilson had selected his core Cabinet four months prior to the election; Castle knew Wilson intended to place her within his Cabinet, which would make her the fourth woman in British history ever to hold position in a Cabinet, after Margaret Bondfield, Ellen Wilkinson and Florence Horsbrugh.

-Castle entered the Cabinet as the first Minister for Overseas Development, a newly created ministry for which she, alongside the Fabian Society, had drawn up the plans for.
-For the last year she had acted as the opposition spokeswoman on overseas development.
+Castle entered the Cabinet as the first Minister for Overseas Development, a newly created ministry for which she, alongside the Fabian Society, had drawn up the plans.
+For the previous year she had acted as the opposition spokeswoman on overseas development.
 Castle's plans were extensive, though the ministry's budget was modest.
 She set about trying to divert powers from other departments related to overseas aid, including the Foreign Office and the Treasury.
 She was only partially successful in her aims and provoked an internal Whitehall dispute in the process.

 In June 1965 Castle announced interest-free aid loans would be available to certain (not exclusively Commonwealth) countries.
-She had previously criticised the Conservative government for granting loans that only waived up to the first seven years of interest, which she considered to be counter-intuitive.
+She had previously criticised the Conservative government for granting loans that only waived interest for up to the first seven years, which she considered to be counter-productive.

-In August, Castle published her government white paper Overseas Development: The Work of a New Ministry.
-The financial commitments of the ministry were omitted from the report, after a protracted clash between Castle and her Cabinet colleagues James Callaghan (Chancellor of the Exchequer) and George Brown (Secretary of State for Economic Affairs).
+In August, Castle published the government white paper Overseas Development: The Work of a New Ministry.
+The financial commitments of the ministry were omitted from the report, after a protracted clash between Castle and her cabinet colleagues James Callaghan (Chancellor of the Exchequer) and George Brown (Secretary of State for Economic Affairs).
 Labour had made a manifesto promise to increase aid spending to 1% of gross national product, almost double Conservative spending.
 However, the national economy was unstable, public resentment towards the Commonwealth was growing due to immigration, and within Cabinet aid was viewed with either indifference or contempt.
 Castle grappled with Callaghan and Brown over the department's budgetary allocation; they reached a compromise following Wilson's intervention, but the sum only amounted to a small increase in spending.